 Dissociative depression, a type of chronic depression, tends to develop earlier than other types of depression, sometimes as early as childhood.
 It’s been linked to trauma and post-traumatic anger.
 People may have more somatic symptoms, like pain, and are at increased risk for suicidal thoughts.
 They may experience mood swings, difficulty concentrating, and weight fluctuation more frequently than people with other types of depression.

 Research suggests this type of depression is most common in women who experienced childhood sexual abuse.
 It’s often treatment-resistant—until dissociative symptoms are treated.
 Then the depression typically improves.

 Borderline personality (BPD)

 Some characteristics of dissociation are similar to those of borderline personality.
 For example, an alter identity may be seen as an unstable sense of self.
 Self-harm, suicidal ideation, and difficulty managing emotions when stressed are associated with both dissociative issues and BPD.
 People with BPD also often struggle in relationships and avoid difficult experiences, and many hear voices.
 BPD is also commonly linked to childhood trauma and neglect.

-75-80% of people with BPD may experience dissociation during stress.
+Seventy-five to eighty percent of people with BPD may experience dissociation during stress.
 In fact, dissociation is one of nine diagnostic criteria for BPD (five are needed for diagnosis).
 According to a 2016 analysis of 10 studies, dissociation occurs more often with BPD than with other mental health issues.

 Recent research suggests dissociation may affect memory and emotional learning, which may be one reason why BPD is often difficult to treat.